 PointsBet arrived on the sports betting scene in January 2019 when it launched in New Jersey.
-But it didn't stop there, quickly adding licenses for online sportsbooks in Illinois, Indiana, Michigan, Iowa, Colorado, and most recently West Virginia.
+But it didn't stop there, quickly adding licenses for online sportsbooks in Illinois, Indiana, Michigan, Iowa, Colorado, West Virginia, Virginia, New York and most recently Pennsylvania.
 PointsBet focuses all its time and energy into its sportsbook, though PointsBet Michigan recently dipped its toes into the casino space.

 PointsBet users will immediately notice a local flare to the sportsbook.
 PointsBet does a great jump of pumping local markets, whether it's featuring those teams on the front of its home page, boosting local teams' odds or featuring those teams' games on the left rail of the available markets.
 PointsBet has a commitment to the state-specific teams, going so far as using former professional athletes from the state as spokespersons.

 |🖊️ Welcome Offer||5 Risk-Free Bets Up to $100|